 With economic growth comes enhanced purchasing power.
 Not only does Sub-Saharan Africa’s young population represent one of the world’s largest bodies of human capital, but it represents a voracious consumer class.
 Africa’s nearly one billion consumers are expected to double in size over the next thirty years, and serve as one of the largest potential consumer markets.

 Although Africa’s youth are motivated and ready compete, they often do not have the opportunity to reach their potential.
 Thus, our greatest task is to create opportunity for this new generation.
 We need to create jobs and provide access to capital for local businesses.
 We need to invest in infrastructure and transportation to make inter-continental trade and travel more accessible.
-We need to invest in making broadband access and mobile technology widely available.
+We need to invest in making broadband access and mobile technology widely available, just like how those in the US can simply click here for their options.
 We need to invest in developing human capital so that Africa’s youth will be literate and highly skilled in order to have a fair chance to compete in the global job market.

 To develop human capital, we need to invest in quality education, which is directly correlated with the production of highly skilled workers who can compete in the global market.
 We also need to train our children to become creative problem solvers.
 Investing in quality education is at the core of cultivating leaders who are not only skilled workers, but will solve local problems, bring peace and fight injustice.

 Most importantly, we need to invest in our girls and our women.
 Today girls make up about 49% of the total population 18 and under; in thirty years, girls will comprise 40% of this population.
 Improving the lives of girls and women is not only a question of rights, it is crucial for African development.
 Africa’s economy will suffer if we leave our girls behind.
 We cannot stop until every child has the same opportunities regardless of gender.